defer-panic/awesome-go-interview/README.md

 # Contribute

 We appreciate any help.
-You can support this repo in two ways: become sponsor or contribute by creating PRs with mistake fixes and list expansion.
+You can support this repo in two ways: [become sponsor](https://patreon.com/deferpanic) or contribute by creating PRs with mistake fixes and list expansion.

 To add a resource to the list, create PR with updated README.md.
-Please make sure the resource is up-to-date and has acceptable quality.
+Please make sure the resource is up-to-date and has acceptable level of quality.